grammyjs/website/site/docs/guide/games.md

 ## Setting Up a Game With Your Bot via @BotFather

-For simplicity, let's assume that by now you must have set up a bot and a game associated with your bot on [@BotFather](https://t.me/BotFather).
+For simplicity, let’s assume that by now you must have set up a bot and a game associated with your bot on [@BotFather](https://t.me/BotFather).
-If you haven't already, check out this [article](https://core.telegram.org/bots/games) by the Telegram team.
+If you haven’t already, check out this [article](https://core.telegram.org/bots/games) by the Telegram team.

 > Note: We will only learn the bot side development.
 > Developing the game is entirely up to the developer.